ArnaudBon20/EFK_CDF_Parlement/README.md

 Curia Vista (German):
 https://www.parlament.ch/de/ratsbetrieb/suche-curia-vista

+--

-⚠️ Disclaimer
+## Disclaimer

-This widget uses publicly available HTML pages from parlament.ch.
+This widget relies on publicly available HTML pages from parlament.ch.
-Parsing relies on page structure and keywords (“Interpellation / Interpellationen”), which may change over time.

-📄 License

-MIT License
-Free to use, adapt, and improve.
+Changes to page structure or wording may require updates to the parsing logic.